 All license payments are collected by Baylor Licensing Group.
 Payments received are distributed according to the Policy on Patents & Other Intellectual Property.
 The distribution formula work as follows:

 Fifteen percent of gross license income is deducted to support BLG's operations.
 Any direct expenses, such as patent costs that are not reimbursed by the licensees, are also deducted to yield net income.

 If the technology is 100% funded by federal or Baylor funding, the Net Income is then distributed as follows (as shown in the figure):

-BLG may, at times, accept equity in lieu of cash as part of the license fee.
-Generally, this equity is distributed in the same fashion as if it were cash license revenue, but Section V of the Baylor Policy on Patents and Other Intellectual Property (BCM Intranet login required) does allow for alternative distribution mechanisms in certain cases, at the discretion of the College.
+The BLG may, at times, accept equity in lieu of cash as part of the license fee.
+Generally, this equity is distributed in the same fashion as if it were cash license revenue, but Section V of the Baylor Policy on Patents and Other Intellectual Property (Baylor login required) does allow for alternative distribution mechanisms in certain cases, at the discretion of the College.